 When the Electronic Will Has Been in Custodial Care

-The cleanest path to a certified paper original is when the electronic will has remained under qualified custodian control from the moment it was executed.
+The cleanest path to a certified paper original is when the will has stayed under qualified custodian control from the start.
 In that case, the custodian provides an affidavit covering six specific points.

 On the creation of a certified paper original of an electronic will, if the electronic will has always been in the custody of a qualified custodian, the qualified custodian shall state in an affidavit all of the following: 1.
 That the qualified custodian is eligible to act as a qualified custodian in this state...
 5. That the certified paper original is a true, correct and complete tangible manifestation of the electronic will.